 Step 8: Top with grated cheese and serve!

 You should be ready to rock.
 If you have any questions about this sausage and mushroom gnocchi, drop a comment at the bottom of this post.
-I also have a free Facebook group with more than 12k home cooks that’s an awesome resource to have in your pocket.

 - 12 oz Trader Joe's Frozen Cauliflower Gnocchi